 - How to gauge the status of your F&B marketing

-- How to use content to grow your reach
+- Tips for using content to grow your reach

 - Creative ways to partner for growth

-- Expert tips on how to market your food and beverage brand
+- Expert advice for marketing your food and beverage brand

-Let’s be real: the last year and a half was a doozy for the food and beverage industry.
+Let’s be real: the last couple of years have been a doozy for the food and beverage (F&B) industry.

 Some beloved eateries pivoted to curbside pickup and online ordering.
-But even those that did their best to accommodate ever-changing rules and precautions didn’t survive.
+Others didn’t survive, despite working to accommodate ever-changing rules and precaution measures.

-Those that did know it’s going to continue to take creativity and outside-the-box thinking to keep succeeding.
+Those that did know it’s going to take creativity and outside-the-box thinking to keep succeeding.
 That’s where a strategic marketing plan comes in.

 Pull up a chair.
-Let’s get down to business when it comes to keeping your F&B business afloat in 2022 and beyond, with insight from HawkSEM SEO Manager Carrie Anne Peeler.
+Let’s get down to business when it comes to keeping your F&B business afloat in 2022 and beyond.

 1. Audit your online presence